Jainism in North Karnataka: Literature

-The Kannada poet Adikavi Pampa’s wrote Vikramarjuna Vijaya, also known as Pampa Bharata, and also Adipurana which narrates the story of Shri Rishabhadev, the first Tirthankara.
-Neminatha Purana a history of the 22nd Tirthankara, provides a Jain interpretation for the story of Krishna and the Pandavas.
+The Kannada poet Adikavi Pampa’s wrote Vikramarjuna Vijaya, also known as Pampa Bharata, and also the Adipurana, which narrates the story of Rishabhanatha, the first tirthankara.
+The Neminatha Purana, which offers information of the 22nd tirthankara Neminatha, provides a Jain interpretation for the story of Krishna and the Pandavas.

 Jain architecture

 Jain architecture can be classified into two categories namely basadi and betta.
 Basadi is a Jain monastery or temple where an image of one of the twenty-four tirthankaras (saints) is installed and worshipped.
 They were built in the Dravidian style and the oldest basadi can be traced back to at least the first century AD.
 Betta is a hill with an open courtyard containing the image of Gommata or Gommateswara.

 The earliest dated structure is a basadi at Halasi built under the Kadamba Dynasty of Banavasi laying the foundation for Jain architecture in North Karnataka.

 Rastrakutas period is the golden age of Jainism in Karnataka.
 The Jaina monuments of the Rashtrakutas period are found at Pattadakal, Malkhed, Lakshmeshwar, Koppal, Bankur, of North Karnataka.
 Jainism exerted considerable influence over the cultural life of Karnataka during the rule of the Rashtrakutas.
 Several basadi were erected for the further propagation of the religion in the State.
 Important among them is the Parsvanatha Basadi at Ron with its exquisitely carved grills depicting gandharvas in scrollwork.

 Kadambas of Banavasi were known to be patrons of Jainism.
 After the rule of the Kadambas of Banavasi most parts of north Karnataka came under the rule of the early Chalukya or Badami Chalukyas.

 Aihole has Jaina cave temple, it has an open mandapa and a Sabhamandapa.
-Garbhagriha has the sculpture of "Shri Mahaviraswami in Padmasana".
-On the sides are yaksha and yakshi standing.
+Garbhagriha has the sculpture of Mahavira in padmasana.
+On the sides are a yaksha and yakshi standing.
 Shanka Basadi at Lakshmeshwar was built in 7th century during Rashtrakuta period.
-This Jinalaya is dedicated to Lord Neminatha and Jinalya got his name from Shankha, the symbol of Shri Neminath.
-Adi Purana was written by Adikavi Pampa in this Basadi.Other Jain temple includes Jinalaya at Hallur, The Jinalaya at Adur built by Dharmagamunda.
+This Jinalaya is dedicated to Neminatha and Jinalya got his name from a shankha, the symbol of Neminatha.
+The Adi Purana was written by Adikavi Pampa in this Basadi.
+Other Jain temple includes Jinalaya at Hallur, The Jinalaya at Adur built by Dharmagamunda.